Somorpher/ByteCrypt/README.md

 NOTE: compilation requires specific compiler flag `-lcryptopp` to compile.

-This is a C++ implementation of a cryptographic library called ByteCrypt.
-It's a collection of tools and functions that allow you to perform various cryptographic operations, such as encryption, decryption, hashing, and digital signatures.
+collection of tools and functions that allow you to perform various cryptographic operations, such as **encryption**, **decryption**, **hashing**, and digital **signatures**.

-The library is organized into a namespace called ByteCryptModule, which makes it easy to use and integrate into your own projects.
+The library is organized into a namespace called `ByteCryptModule`.
 It uses the widely respected Crypto++ library as its underlying cryptographic engine.

-One of the key features of ByteCrypt is its support for multiple encryption algorithms, including AES, Blowfish, and Twofish, in both CBC (Cipher Block Chaining) and GCM (Galois/Counter Mode) modes.
+One of the key features of ByteCrypt is its support for multiple encryption algorithms, including **AES**, **Blowfish**, and **Twofish**, in both **CBC** (Cipher Block Chaining) and **GCM** (Galois/Counter Mode) modes.
 This gives you a lot of flexibility when it comes to choosing the right encryption algorithm for your specific needs.

 In addition to encryption, ByteCrypt also provides a range of hashing functions, including SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512.
-These functions make it easy to generate digital fingerprints of data, which can be used to verify its integrity and authenticity.
+These functions make it easy to generate digital fingerprints of data, which can be used to verify its **integrity** and authenticity.

 The library also includes tools for generating and verifying digital signatures, which are used to authenticate the sender of a message and ensure that the message has not been tampered with.
-This is done using RSA and DSA algorithms, which are widely used and respected in the industry.
+This is done using **RSA** and **DSA** algorithms, which are widely used and respected in the industry.

 ## some basic cryptography...